dmarshaq/kubix-core/README.md

 #### Kubix Hello World
 ***
-- To start using kubix functionality create 3 following classes that inherit from kubix-core classes:
+- To start using the Kubix functionality, create 3 following classes that inherit from kubix-core classes:

   ``` java
   public class GameContext extends Context {